chargebyte/chargebyte-docs/docs/source/firmware.rst

 Partitioning
 -------------

-The internal eMMC storage of a chargebyte device is divided into several partitions.
-The main aim is to have two independent systems available, i.e. system A and system B. This allows to running firmware updates in background while performing normal charging operation, and then switching to the updated system with a fast restart of the device.
-This also allows to supporting a rollback mechanism in case of failures during firmware updates.
-In other words, during a firmware update, the active root file system switches from A to B or vice versa, leaving the other as rollback.
+The internal eMMC storage of a chargebyte device is divided into several partitions to support two independent systems: system A and system B. This setup enables firmware updates to run in the background while the device continues normal charging operations.
+Once the update is complete, the system can switch to the updated version with a reboot of the device.
+Additionally, this approach supports a rollback mechanism in case of update failures.
+In other words, during a firmware update, the active root file system switches from A to B (or vice versa), leaving the other partition available for rollback if needed.

 .. list-table:: eMMC Partitioning
    :header-rows: 1